godotengine/godot-website/collections/_article/we-should-all-use-gltf-20-export-3d-assets-game-engines.md

 ### Collada

 Collada (also from Khronos) was the first serious attempt to create an open exchange format, but it was not really intended to be used by the game industry (until later, at least).
-It was more of a tool to exchange assets between 3D modelling applications.
+It was more of a tool to exchange assets between 3D modeling applications.

 Despite supporting almost everything a modern game engine needs, the format fell into disuse.
 There are many reasons for this: